ivicanikolicsg/model_provenance_testing/README.md

 ```

 # Quick test
-You can run quick test (it checks only against parenst from Bench-A and Bench-B), without specifying anything but a comma separated list of candidates, e.g.
+You can run quick test (it checks only against parenst from Bench-A and Bench-B), without specifying anything but a comma separated list of candidates for testing, e.g.
 ```
 python tester.py --quick_test AUTOMATIC/promptgen-majinai-unsafe,ggml-org/stories15M_MOE,pranavpsv/genre-story-generator-v2